directus/directus/docs/getting-started/quickstart.md

 == NPM Installation

-You can initialize a new Directus project using the CLI command: `npm init directus-project@latest`.
+You can initialize a new Directus project using the CLI command: `npm init directus-project@latest <project-name>`.

+Replace `<project-name>` with the name you want to use for the project directory.

-Follow prompts to configure your database and create your first admin user.
+Next, follow prompts to configure your database and create your first admin user.

-To start Directus locally, run `npx directus start`.
+To start Directus locally, cd into your project directory and run `npx directus start`.

 Running Directus without Docker may result in errors as a result of environment-specific characteristics.
 In such a case, make sure you have the required system dependencies for `isolated-vm`, `sharp`, and `argon2` installed.